kristin-vrona/Kristin-Vrona-Portfolio/index.md

 With over ten years of experience in big data management, I have a passion for extracting and compiling complex datasets, building narratives through data visualization, and applying econometric methods to assess real-world outcomes.
 My work often bridges the gap between raw data and actionable insight by automating visual reports and incorporating macroeconomic and institution-specific factors into predictive analyses.

-I have also conducted secondary research in game theory and strategic behavior and look forward to continuing to develop these skills.

 ### Outside of Work